Epoxy Flooring Facts You Must Know & What To Avoid For The Best Results

 The only disadvantage of epoxy flooring is that it is more labor intensive than installing rollout garage mats or interlocking garage tiles and there are dry times involved between the coatings so the process requires 2-3 days to complete even though the actual labor hours involved are only 6-8 to complete an average 2 1/2 car garage.
 You can save a considerable amount of time by grinding rather than etching.
 Grinding eliminates the need to wait for the floor to dry out.
 So you can grind and epoxy in one day and topcoat the next morning and put all your stuff back in at the end of the day.

 We almost forgot to mention one other disadvantage we read on another popular website which we found quite funny.
 That epoxy floor coatings are cold on your feet!
-Imagine that an epoxy coating will be cold on your feet in the winter!
 Considering the fact that unless you have in floor radiant heat any flooring material is going to be the same temperature as the temperature in the room.
 So if your garage or other space is not heated then yes the floor will be cold if it's 20 degrees outside no matter what type of garage flooring you have.
-When you read stuff like this it's best to avoid anything from that company.
+When you read stuff like this it's best to disregard anything and anybody who says things like this.

-Can I fill in my expansion joints and can I epoxy over radiant heat?
+Can I fill in the saw cuts in my floor and can I epoxy over radiant heat?

 We recommend against filling in your expansion joints or saw cuts unless your floor is 5 years or older.
 Otherwise you run the risk of having a crack develop right in the middle of your beautiful brand new high gloss floor from expansion, contraction and or settling.

 Radiant heat works great when doing epoxy flooring.
-Keep the floor demp in the mid 70s and the epoxy will cure perfectly.
+Keep the floor temp in the mid 70s and the epoxy will cure perfectly.
 If you have radiant floor heat you can fill in the expansion joints because the floor temp will remain fairly constant year round.
-However we like leaving the saw cuts unfilled because after you're done with the epoxy your floor sections created by the saw cuts will look like giant slabs of terrazo/granite.
-Also don't be concenred about difficulty cleaning out the saw cuts, nothing will stick in there.
+However we like leaving the saw cuts unfilled no matter what the age of the floor is because after you're done with the epoxy your floor sections created by the saw cuts will look like giant slabs of terrazzo/granite.
+Also don't be concerned about difficulty cleaning out the saw cuts, nothing will stick in there.
 A leaf blower or garden hose will make short work of anything that gets down in there.
 When applying the epoxy just make sure you don't apply too much epoxy to the joint, you just want to feather it in and out of the cut.

 Should You Diamond Grind Or Acid Etch Your Garage Floor?